evoleen/time_machine2/README.md

 ## Time zone DB and culture DB asset handling

 Time Machine includes the [IANA Time Zone Database](http://www.iana.org/time-zones) and date/time patterns from [Unicode CLDR](https://cldr.unicode.org/).
-These assets are XZ compressed and have comparably small size (43kb for the full TZDB and 47kb for date/time patterns for all locales).
+These assets are XZ compressed and have comparably small size (43kb for the full TZDB and 47kb for date/time patterns).

 In order to work on all platforms seamlessly without requiring too much package-specific configuration, the following strategy is used: